Personal stories culled from memories. From childhood to adulthood. From living in the Philippines to settling in Canada.

 TOP Merlion, a top attraction at the Sentosa Park in Singapore.

-learned the subway system quickly.
+In Singapore, we learned the subway system quickly.
 We landed at the Changi Airport and our nephew picked us up

 and hired an MB Van to haul seven of us to his Apartment somewhere in the northern part of the city called Sembawang.